broadinstitute/dig-dug-portal/README.md

 ### Vue.js / Vuex

 [Vue.js](https://vuejs.org/) is an open-source JavaScript framework for building user interfaces and single-page applications.
 It is the core of our front-end.
-Because it is based on javascript, it can be incorporated with any javscript library like jQuery, lodash, etc ... or even plain javascript.
+Because it is based on javascript, it can be incorporated with any javascript library like jQuery, lodash, etc ... or even plain javascript.

 [Vuex](https://vuex.vuejs.org/) is a state management pattern + library for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.

 ## File structure

 Currently files are placed inside the `www` folder for consistency with the backend setup.
 However, it can be named anything.
 You just need to make sure that the corresponding folder/mount point is the same in the config file.

 - `css` This folder contains all the stylesheets for the site.
 - `js` This folder contains all the javascripts for the site.